-If you are rebuilding some outdated software, you can use progsbase to make code that is available in both the programming language of the software being replaced and the programming language of the new software.
+If you are rebuilding some software, you can use progsbase to make code that is available in both the programming language of the software being replaced and the programming language of the new software.

 You want to port existing code to gain the benefits of progsbase.

-If you have existing code that is threaten to become legacy and where the average developer age is increasing, you can port the computational parts of the programs to progsbase.
+If you have existing code that is threatened to become legacy and where the average developer age is increasing, you can port the computational parts of the programs to progsbase.
 This way you also gain the possibility of translating the code to a newer language.

 You want to teach or learn the most important and fundamental parts of programming.